chrissix666/Jellyfin-VideoOSD-Screenshot-Button/README.md

-# Jellyfin Auto Screenshot Button
+# Jellyfin Auto Screenshot Button on Video OSD

 Adds a screenshot button to the **Jellyfin Web UI video player**, available in the **Video OSD** during playback.